Nuclear Anxiety Returns to America

 This is a bad enough thing for the people in my generation.
 We can put up with it, I suppose, since we must.

-What I cannot imagine, what I cannot put up with … is what it would be like to be young.
+What I cannot imagine, what I cannot put up with ... is what it would be like to be young.
 How do the young stand it?
 How can they keep their sanity?
-If I were very young, sixteen or seventeen years old, I think I would begin, perhaps very slowly and imperceptibly, to go crazy.
+If I were very young, 16 or 17 years old, I think I would begin, perhaps very slowly and imperceptibly, to go crazy.

-For today’s young people, looking to an uncertain future, there are German bonds to buy.
+For today’s young people, looking to an uncertain future, at least there are German bonds to buy.